Our chicken potato soup features tender chicken and diced potatoes simmered in a broth flavored with carrots, celery, onions, and spices.

 - In a large stock pot or Dutch oven, heat two tablespoons of olive oil or butter over low-medium heat.
 Add the carrots, celery, and onion.
 Cook the vegetables for 7 to 8 minutes until they begin to soften and the onions become translucent.
 Add the garlic and cook for an additional 30 seconds.1 tablespoon cooking oil2 large carrots2 celery ribs1 large white onion3 garlic cloves

 - Next, add the bay leaves, thyme, salt, pepper, broth, and chicken breast.
 Bring the soup to a simmer and cook over medium heat for 40 to 50 minutes.
-Add the potatoes, and continue to cook for an additional 20 minutes or until the potatoes are tender and the chicken can be shredded with a fork.2 bay leaves3 sprigs fresh thyme8 cups low-sodium chicken broth1 ½ pounds boneless skinless chicken breasts1 pound russet potatoes
+Add the potatoes, and continue to cook for an additional 20 minutes or until the potatoes are tender and the chicken can be shredded with a fork.2 bay leaves3 fresh thyme sprigs8 cups low-sodium chicken broth1 ½ pounds boneless skinless chicken breasts1 pound russet potatoes

 - Remove the chicken breast to a waiting plate and use two forks to shred.
 Discard the thyme sprigs and bay leaves, then return the shredded chicken to the pot.
 Stir to combine.
 Serve hot.
 Store leftovers in the refrigerator for up to 3 days.